carmelo0x63/LikedTweets/READMEv1.md

-### LikedTweets
+### LikeHistory
-#### Save Twitter likes to a local JSON file, also convert the list to handy HTML for easy browsing.
+#### Save Twitter likes to a local JSON file.
-The script is based on Twitter API v2 [GET /2/users/:id/liked_tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/likes/api-reference/get-users-id-liked_tweets) entrypoint.</br>
+The script is based on Twitter API [GET favorites/list](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/get-favorites-list) entrypoint.</br>
 A [developer account](https://developer.twitter.com/) is needed to create a project/application and the related credentials.</br>

 ### Install